cheshire137/WebAppTestCaseGenerators/README.md

 The project
 ----------

 This was my Master's project at the University of Kentucky.
 I provide the source code here for anyone who might get some use out of it, either by using my tools to test their web applications, or by seeing how I accomplished some task with Ruby.
-See `presentation.pdf`/`presentation.pptx` for an overview of the whole project.
-See `paper.docx` for a write-up of the entire project.
+See `presentation.pdf` for an overview of the whole project.
 The project is divided into two tools, one for applying the QMZ model to a web application, the other for applying the ASM to a web app.

 Usage instructions
 -----------